 Our hope is that using some basic hardware along with the existing blood samples and running some basic statistical analysis, we should be able to help a user make far more reliable estimations of dosage as well as long term trending to increase reliability and reduce likelihood of incorrect dosage (causes low and high blood sugar and undesirable symptoms)

-If you would like to collaborate on this project please contact us via the mkme.org About page.
+If you would like to collaborate on these projects please contact us via the mkme.org About page.